lwmqn/qnode/README.md

 3. `value` (_Depends_): The value to write to the allocated Resource.
 4. `callback` (_Function_): An err-fisrt callback `function(err, val)` to get the read value.
     If the Resource is not a simple value and there has not a `write` method been initialized for it, in this case, the `val` passes to the callback will be a string `_unwritable_`.
 For example, you are trying to write a value to an executable Resource or a read-only Resource which is initialized without a write method.
-    If the allocated Resource is not found, an error object will be passed to fisrt argument of the callback. **** Promise is supported! ****
+    If the allocated Resource is not found, an error object will be passed to fisrt argument of the callback.

 **Returns:**